The Doggie Den

 Have questions about your dog's haircut?
 Coat?
 Skin?

-Use the form to email the groomer" and Nicole will have an answer for you!
+Use the form to email the groomer" and Vicky will have an answer for you!

 In the meantime here are some tips to keep in mind: